-Working in co-operation with several key collaborators including, Soma Biosciences, Expedeon Ltd, Operon S.A, Bond Digital Health Ltd, Cape Bretton University, Optricon, Anteo Diagnostics, Cardiff University and Clemson University, Sona are disrupting the existing lateral flow market with the introduction of Sona powered, multiplexed lateral flow devices.
-The Company is also working towards providing the life science market with a step change in in-vivo imaging, drug delivery and photothermal therapies by offering the world's first non-toxic gold nanorod product range.
+Working in co-operation with several key collaborators including, Soma Biosciences, Expedeon Ltd, Operon S.A, Bond Digital Health Ltd, Cape Bretton University, Optricon, Anteo Diagnostics, University of Birmingham and Clemson University, Sona is disrupting the existing lateral flow market with the introduction of Sona powered, multiplexed lateral flow devices.
+The Company is also working towards providing the Life Science market with a step change in in-vivo imaging, drug delivery and photothermal therapies by offering the world's first non-toxic gold nanorod product range.

 The commercialization of products and services to be undertaken by Sona is concentrated in two areas: diagnostics and life sciences.
 The primary offering to the diagnostics market is technology licenses to use Sona's gold nanorods in lateral flow assays.
 To aid in the sale of such licenses, Sona offers a contract development services to develop commercially viable diagnostic assays that provide superior performance to products to the market, reduce cost burdens for healthcare providers and individuals; and provide access to next generation multiplexed point of care tests.
-A secondary offering to the diagnostics market is a custom conjugation service and the supply of gold nanorods for customers to use in their own development will also be available through direct sales channels.
+A secondary offering to the diagnostics market is a custom conjugation service and the supply of gold nanorods and spherical nanoparticles for customers to use in their own development will also be available through direct sales channels.

-The offering to the life sciences market will include the supply of existing gold nanorod products through an exclusive distribution agreement with Expedeon Ltd as well as direct sales of its custom synthesis service which will help support the application of nano-research and its potential to improve nanotechnology driven applications in the life sciences sector.
+The offering to the Life Sciences market will include the supply of existing gold nanorod products through an exclusive distribution agreement with Expedeon Ltd, as well as, direct sales of its custom synthesis service which will help support the application of nanoresearch and its potential to improve nanotechnology driven applications in the Life Sciences sector.